SeAMKedu/CNN_tests/README.md

 # CNN_tests
-Repository for testing different CNN models with image data saved to the computer
+Repository for testing different CNN models with the images saved to the computer.
+The folder structure defines the classes.

 ## Getting Started